-Consequently, the PL spectrum of the nanodiamond is measured to identify the effect of the nanoantenna on its emission.
-The result is given in Fig. 7a where an increase in the PL intensity is observed by more than a factor 10 (was the laser intensity roughly the same one in order to obtain Fig 2 and Fig 7-a?) indicating that the nanoantennas indeed contribute in the enhancement of the SiV centers emission.
+After this deterministic placement we measure the PL spectrum of the nanodiamond to identify the effect of the nanoantenna on its emission.
+The result is displayed in Fig. 7a where an increase in the PL intensity is observed by more than a factor 10 indicating that the nanoantennas indeed contribute to the enhancement of the SiV centers emission.
 A λ = 710 nm long pass filter is used to eliminate any signal from the laser.
 The additional peak at a lower wavelength is attributed to the antenna resonance mode.
 To verify this, we convolute the experimental PL spectrum of the nanodiamond measured before placing it in the nanoantenna (Fig. 2) with the intensity spectrum of the nanoantenna obtained by simulations (Fig. 3b).
-The result is given in Fig. 7b, which shows identical peaks as the ones in Fig. 7a, confirming that indeed the extra peak is due to the antenna resonance.
+The resulting spectrum is given in Fig. 7b, and is in good agreement with the measured spectrum in Fig. 7a, confirming that indeed the extra peak is due to the antenna resonance.